ossana1/DATA606_FinalProject/README.md

 https://sites.google.com/s/14-zXY-tR-4ddTR09NcwHH0VdedwqjA0Q/p/1mnouXuUqS3ud_088LqPGmpKfiSUgTiD3/edit?ths=true

 ## Data
 The cleaned dataset has been split into CSVs for upload to github repo.
+They can be loaded into dataframes and merged using pd.concat.

 ## Notebooks
 ### PHASE I